xenharmonic-devs/sonic-weave/BUILTIN.md

 `scale`

 ### label
 Apply labels (or colors) from the first array to the current/given scale.
+Can also apply a single color to the whole scale.
 #### Parameters:

 `labels`, `scale`

 ### labeled
 Apply labels (or colors) from the first array to a copy of the current/given scale.
+Can also apply a single color to the whole scale.
 #### Parameters:

 `labels`, `scale`